Influencer marketing is a growing strategy many organizations take advantage of, but for B2B companies, micro-influencer marketing is the way to go.

 There are different methods to use and several factors to consider in finding the right influencer.

 Hashtag research helps find people already posting to a specific audience and promoting themselves towards that niche audience you are going after.
-Bloggers who consistently write about specific trends and challenges in your industry may have followings that find them credible, and could make for good micro-influencers because of this.
+Bloggers who consistently write about specific trends and challenges in your industry may have followings that find them credible and could make for good micro-influencers because of this.
 Of course, be sure their followers are people in your target market, and look at how much engagement they get on their posts.

 You want your micro-influencer to have credibility and to know what they’re talking about.
 It’s also good if they are already familiar with your brand.
-If they’ve posted positive things about your products or services before, it will look more natural for them to post more frequently about your company in the future rather than appearing as an obvious paid endorsement.
+If they’ve posted positive things about your products or services before, it will look more natural for them to post more frequently about your company in the future rather than appearing as an obviously paid endorsement.
 It will also make them more likely to agree to be your micro-influencer.

 Get Their Attention